Aayushi-Mishra/Aayushi-Mishra/README.md

 ##
 🌱 I’m currently learning Machine learning and AI.

-👯 I’m looking to collaborate with other creators to participate in events and hackathons!
+👯 I’m looking to work in Quality assurance with my experience in software testing!

 ⚡ Fun fact: I like to learn new languages.
 Currently I'm learning Korean(한글).